 Potted Christmas Trees (or sometimes also known as containerised) is a term used in the trade for Christmas trees that are grown in a field that are then ‘lifted’ out of the soil and potted into a pot.
 These are different to ‘container grown’ Christmas trees.
 A container grown plant or tree has been grown in a pot or a series of larger pots from being a young plant.
 In a container grown plant the roots are never disturbed and the plant you buy like this is guaranteed to grow when planted and nurtured in your garden borders.
 This process cost the growers more than growing in a field.

-Potted (containerised) Christmas trees are typically half the price of a container grown conifer.
-They are meant to be a temporary Christmas decoration that you may be able to keep after Christmas if they receive the best and proper treatment.
+With Potted (containerised) Christmas trees being at least typically half the price of a container grown conifer, they are meant to be a temporary Christmas decoration.
+You may be able to keep after Christmas if they receive the best and proper treatment.
 The nature of growing in a field and then potting them for immediate sale means that the firs have not produced new roots to sustain them.
 Think of them more like a cut Christmas tree than a properly grown conifer.

 Potted Christmas Tree care